RSC-RP/nextflow_template/README.md

 consider modifying the `workDir` or `cacheDir` directories if you want to have pipeline-specific directories.

-2. Edit `nextflow.config` to add the line `include "./conf/sasquatch.config"`
+2. Edit `nextflow.config` to add the line `includeConfig "./conf/sasquatch.config"`

 3. If using a params file to pass in parameters (highly recommended so you don't have to further edit `nextflow.config`) you can use `params/params.yml` as a